protontypes/open-sustainable-technology/README.md

 - [Project Eucalyptus](https://github.com/Orbio-Earth/Project-Eucalyptus) - Open-source pipelines for satellite-based methane detection that includes trained segmentation models, a synthetic plume generator, and benchmarking tools for Sentinel-2, Landsat 8/9, and EMIT.

 ### Carbon Offsets and Trading

+> **What?** Any process that compensates for carbon dioxide or equivalent greenhouse gas emissions by purchasing activities that remove emissions elsewhere, such as certified credits traded on regional or global carbon markets.

+> **How?** These tools help quantify and verify greenhouse gas reduction programmes, for instance, through documenting the process lifecycle of carbon credits; assessing forest carbon potential; and facilitating the access and transparency of carbon removal projects and carbon trading data.

 - [Carbon Dioxide Removal Database](https://github.com/carbonplan/cdr-database) - Open science reports on carbon removal projects and technologies.
 - [offsets-db-data](https://github.com/carbonplan/offsets-db-data) - Utilities for cleaning, and processing data for carbonplan/offsets-db-web.
 - [National Carbon Credit Registry](https://github.com/undp/carbon-registry) - As an online database using national and international standards for quantifying and verifying greenhouse gas emissions reductions by programmes.